WFSE Police Mgmt. Contract

 11.1.
 Sick Leave.

-Full-time employees (prorated for part-time) accrue eight (8) hours credit for each month of completed regular monthly service.
-Sick leave credits shall not accrue during a leave of absence without pay which exceeds ten working days in any calendar month.
+Full-time employees (prorated for part-time) accrue eight (8) hours of sick leave for each month of completed regular monthly service.
+Sick leave accrues at the rate of one (1) hour for every forty (40) hours worked when leave without pay exceeds eighty (80) hours (prorated for part-time) in any calendar month.

 - Because of and during illness, disability or injury which has incapacitated the employee from performing required duties.